-b) Percentage of paid employees who worked full time
+b) Percentage of paid employees (from question 2a) who worked full time

 Full-time employment consists of persons who usually work 30 hours or more per week.
 Please specify the percentage of paid employees who have been working full time by rounding the percentage to the nearest whole number.